ga-wdi-boston/orientation/README.md

 rbenv install ruby-build
 ```

-7. Install version 2.2.4 of Ruby and make it the system-wide default using the
+6.Install version 2.2.4 of Ruby and make it the system-wide default using the
 command:

 ```bash